Skip to content

 This condition is often described as a slipped disc, ruptured disc, herniated disc, or bulging disc.
 Intervertebral discs are structures between the bones of the spinal column (vertebrae) that act as shock absorbers and allow the spine to bend.
 They consist of a soft gel-like center (nucleus pulposus) and an outer fibrous layer (annulus fibrosus).

 Whether due to a spinal injury or breed abnormality, the soft center of the intervertebral disc can dry out and turn brittle, rupture through the fibrous exterior, and push on the spinal cord.
 This may cause pain, limited mobility, and even paralysis.
 At Southeast Veterinary Neurology (SEVN), our veterinary neurologists are highly experienced in treating IVDD and available to help you and your pet.
+Download the fact sheet.

 Time is of the essence.
 If your pet has any of the symptoms listed below, these can lead to irreversible damage.
 Please call us immediately.